h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ![Geometric Interpretation](../Images/Contour_Plot_Visual_Answer/geometric_interpretation.png)

 2. **Step-by-Step Formation of Contours**:
-   - The 3D surface represents the probability density at each point (x,y)
+   - The 3D surface represents the probability density at each point $(x,y)$
    - Horizontal planes at different heights intersect the surface
    - These intersections form curves of equal probability density
-   - Projecting these curves to the xy-plane creates the contour lines
+   - Projecting these curves to the $xy$-plane creates the contour lines

 The following sequence illustrates the geometric relationship between 3D surfaces and contour plots: